Cruise to Alaska

 You’ll be amazed at the abundance of wildlife in Alaska.
 Black and brown bears can be seen all over the country and are regularly spotted in the forests of the Inside Passage.
 There are more than 200,000 moose in the country, so you’re almost guaranteed to see one of these enormous creatures.
 Caribou, wolves, muskoxen and Dall sheep can also be found throughout Alaska.
 On the water, humpback whales and orcas are a common sight, as well as seals, otters, dolphins and walrus.
 Alaska is home to the densest population of bald eagles as well as thousands of seabirds including puffins, terns, loons, shearwaters and many more.

 The peak Alaska cruise season is from May to September, though some ships will be sailing as early as April and as late as October.
 The season is short because of the extreme weather and icy cold winters, so you won’t find any ships in Alaska outside of this period.
 June, July and August are the busiest months and also generally have the best weather.
-Be aware that this coincides with American and Canadian summer school vacations, so you can expect higher prices and lots of families onboard.
+Be aware that this coincides with American and Canadian summer school holidays, so you can expect higher prices and lots of families onboard.
 The shoulder months of April-May and September-October are better for budget conscious cruisers who don’t mind the cooler weather.
 It rains a lot in Alaska, so you’re probably in for a few wet days whenever you sail.

 Alaska is part of the United States of America, so the same entry requirements apply here.
 Citizens of 38 different nations don’t need a visa, but will need to apply for a Visa Waiver through the Electronic System for Travel Authorization (ESTA) before they travel to Alaska.
 Be sure to check with your relevant government authority before you travel.
 If your cruise begins in Canada, as many do, you’ll also need to apply for an Electronic Travel Authorization (ETA) to be able to fly into the country.